TeunvandenBroek/C-sharp-clipboardquestionanswer-/README.md

 A Clipboard Assistant in C#

-The Clipboard Assisent is designed to give a reponse in a Windows Notification from the selected input.
+The Clipboard Assistant is designed to give a response in a Windows Notification from the selected input.
-Since the first version of the project, the project is expanded with mulitple functions to supply the user as best as possible.
+Since the first version of the project, the project is expanded with multiple functions to supply the user as best as possible.
 You can find a list of functions down below.

 ## Installation